 - You must declare and pay 18% (reverse-VAT) on all services purchased from a foreign VATable person (typically, any foreign business).

 - You cannot claim back VAT withheld at source in Georgia when making local purchases.

-- You cannot use VAT turnover as evidence when applying for residency – meaning instead you have to use bank statements from a Georgian business account (foreign accounts, online accounts and personal accounts are not accepted) OR you have to pay for an auditor (typically 500 to 2000 GEL) to go through all your accounts and bank statements.
-In some circumstances you can requests a turnover summary from the RS (normally taking 7 to 30 days to be processed) and this is sometimes accepted by the SDA.
+- You cannot use VAT turnover as evidence when applying for residency – meaning instead that you have to use bank statements from a Georgian business account (foreign accounts, online accounts and personal accounts are not accepted) OR you have to pay for an auditor (typically 500 to 2000 GEL) to go through all your accounts and bank statements.
+In some circumstances you can request a turnover summary from the RS (normally taking 7 to 30 days to be processed) and this is sometimes accepted by the SDA.
 Legally, they do not have to accept this type of document, but in practice they sometimes do.

-- You do not have to make monthly VAT turnover declarations (stating your VATable and non-VATable turnover)
+- You do not have to make monthly VAT turnover declarations (stating your VATable and non-VATable turnover).

 IF VAT Registered:

-- You must declare reverse-VAT on services purchased from a foreign VATable person (foreign business), but can simultaneously claim it back, effectively meaning you have nothing to pay.
+- You must declare reverse-VAT on services purchased from a foreign VATable person (foreign business), but can simultaneously claim it back, effectively meaning that you have nothing to pay.

 - If you get qualified VAT status, you can claim back VAT on most local purchases where VAT was levied at source.

 - You can export your VAT turnover information in order to use it as evidence for a residency application (once the total combined VATable & non-VATable turnover exceeds 50,000 GEL per foreigner employed by the company).

 - You must make a monthly VAT turnover declaration.

 So, in this case, VAT registration saves you money and makes residency applications easier, and the only negative is the addition of 1 extra declaration per month.